Middle School Curriculum Guide

 We consider immersion crucial in developing fluent communication skills and in facilitating an innate sensibility toward other cultures.
 From the beginning, teachers and students interact in the classroom almost exclusively in the target language, and students are exposed to regional variations in pronunciation, vocabulary, and idioms.
 Middle School classes are paired with Upper School Oral Proficiency Interns, students trained in the Rassias method, who lead engaging oral drills for additional practice with vocabulary and grammar as directed by the classroom teacher.
 We monitor our students’ progress through observation, participation, performance in activities, and on written, aural, and spoken assessments.
 Special care is given to follow a developmentally appropriate progression that leads to ever-increasing confidence and skill in the language.

 As students progress into the fifth-grade Modern Languages program, they continue to build upon their previous learning in French or Spanish and to develop their receptive and expressive language skills while expanding their connections to and appreciation of the people, traditions, and cultures of French and Spanish-speaking countries.
 Students’ grammatical awareness increases as they speak, read, and write in the target language.
-They are exposed to grammatical terms and concepts, start to understand the elements that make up sentences, apply the agreement rules of articles, nouns, and adjectives, and practice verb conjugation patterns while building on a vocabulary base that includes autobiographical information and terms related to sports, school, friends, numbers, weather, feelings, and emotions.
+They are exposed to grammatical terms and concepts, start to understand the elements that make up sentences, and discover and develop awareness of language patterns such as parts of speech, verb endings, and agreement of gender and number while building on a vocabulary base that includes autobiographical information and terms related to sports, school, friends, numbers, weather, feelings, and emotions.
 Students engage in diverse learning experiences that combine speech and action, including musical, verbal, visual, kinesthetic, or game-based activities, as well as reading, storytelling, drawing, producing skits, and using interactive digital tools.
-Both French and Spanish classes use the Symtalk method of magnetic symbol cards, which help students to create increasingly complex sentences and paragraphs.
 Teacher-created materials such as songs, rhymes, short stories, and games are also important components of the fifth-grade experience.
+Special attention is given to the new students to the grade in order to facilitate a smooth integration into the program.
 Fifth-grade French and Spanish classes meet twice in a six-day cycle for forty-five minutes each period.

 French